itsrachelle/rmd-portfolio/replit.md

 ## Overview

-This is a modern full-stack web application built with React, Express.js, and TypeScript.
-The application appears to be a web design portfolio/service website with a professional landing page featuring services, portfolio, and contact functionality.
-The architecture follows a monorepo structure with separate client and server directories, using modern development tools and practices.
+This is a modern, responsive 1-page portfolio website for web design services, successfully deployed at modernwebsitedesigns.netlify.app.
+Built with React, Express.js, and TypeScript, it features a professional landing page with navigation (About, Services, Portfolio, Contact), smooth scrolling, and a fully functional contact form that emails submissions to itsrachellenaomi@gmail.com using SendGrid.
+The site uses a warm nude and brown color scheme with Poppins typography for an inviting, modern aesthetic.

 ## User Preferences